 Okay, that was about enough with the buzzwords, let’s get down to specifics:

-We’ll agree on a fixed sum which you’ll be invoicing us each month, guaranteeing you a consistent and predictable income
+We’ll agree on a fixed sum which you’ll be invoicing us each month, guaranteeing you a consistent and predictable income.
+We expect you to work roughly 40 hours a week for us in exchange.

 Contractor?
 Does that mean no holidays?